stephanoparaskeva/wdi-project-4-infinite/README.md

 * Axios
 * Plotly.js

+### Approach:

+Previously I had worked on a financial data related [project](https://github.com/stephanoparaskeva/wdi-project-2-hackathon) in a two day hackathon.
+However there was not enough time to add a lot of the functionality I hoped to add.
+So myself and another developer decided to do so with Infinite.
+We derived inspiration from apps like Delta and approached Infinite from an external API focused perspective as the app requires a huge amount of data.
+We wanted to build the app mobile-first as it is something we were both very interested in using.
+Having invested in crypto ourselves we thus wanted to use the app on-the-go in our personal lives.

 ### Walkthrough:

 1. The Markets page is an index of the top 50 cryptocurrencies by rank, it features a search bar that searches for over 1500 cryptocurrencies.
 The page presents a table of the Rank, Symbol, Price, Change, ATH, Market Cap, Circulating Supply and Max supply of each coin.
 On mobile, half of the table is scrollable on the X axis.